 Indigenous peoples in Indonesia

 Indonesia has a population of approximately 250 million.
-The government recognizes 1128 ethnic groups in Indonesia.
+The government recognizes 1,128 ethnic groups.
 The Ministry of Social Affairs identifies some indigenous communities as komunitas adat terpencil (geographically-isolated indigenous communities).
 However, many more peoples self-identify or are considered by others as indigenous.
 Recent government Acts and Decrees use the term masyarakat adat to refer to indigenous peoples.

 The national indigenous peoples’ organization, Aliansi Masyarakat Adat Nusantara (AMAN), estimates that the number of indigenous peoples in Indonesia falls between 50 and 70 million people.